fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-17.js %}

 Click [here](http://jsfiddle.net/fusioncharts/B9Q68/) to edit the above chart.

-## Configure base and top widths
+## Configure Base and Top Widths

 If you Increase the base and the top width of a dial, you can increase the thickness of both.
 That way, you can create different dial shapes to suit your design requirements.
 Use the following attributes to do so: